Standards

 5. Ensure that all accounts and object codes (income statement and balance sheet) are reconciled on a quarterly basis to identify any missing or inaccurately recorded accrual entries and that all entries have appropriately reversed from a prior period.

 6. Substantiate all balance sheet balances that have resulted from manual accrual entries.
-Refer to the substantiation information within the Closing standards for further information.
+Refer to the substantiation information within the Closing Standards for further information.

 Best Practices